Matching with Choice Correspondences: Persistence and Acyclicity: Appendix

+So, this binary relation is an order.
+We construct binary orders analogously for all firms and workers $((\succsim_f)_{f\in \mathcal{F}},(\succsim_w)_{w\in \mathcal{W}})$.
+Given this construction, a firm proposing (worker proposing) DAA generates a matching where no firm (worker) that offers a feasible contract which is not IR for the worker (firm) it offers it to get matched to that worker (firm) through that contract.
+If some preferences are not strict, we arbitrarily break ties (\cite{roth2008deferred}) to run the DAA.

-This matching is Individually Rational by construction, as each firm only proposes contracts to a worker which is Individually Rational for the firm.
+This matching is IR by construction, as each firm only proposes contracts to a worker which is IR for the firm.
 Consider a blocking contract $x$ which blocks the matching in the sense of stability, in the firm proposing DAA.
 Denote by $(f,w)$ the firm and worker pair associated with $x$.
 It must be that $C_f(\{\nu_f,x\})=x$ and $C_{w}(\{\nu_w,x\})=x$ where $\nu_f$ is $\nu_w$'s are the contracts matched to the worker and the firm in the firm proposing DAA.
-But then $f$ must have proposed the contract $x$ first since it is Individually Rational as it is preferred to $\nu_f$ and been rejected in favor of a preferred match $x'$ which is rejected by $w$ in favor of $x'$, which in turn gets rejected in favor of $x''$ and this sequence eventually stops when the worked accepts $\nu_w$ and does not reject it.
+But then $f$ must have proposed the contract $x$ first since it is IR as it is preferred to $\nu_f$ and been rejected in favor of a preferred match $x'$ which is rejected by $w$ in favor of $x'$, which in turn gets rejected in favor of $x''$ and this sequence eventually stops when the worked accepts $\nu_w$ and does not reject it.
 By BA, we then have $x\in c_w(\{x',\nu_w\})$, which is a contradiction.
 Thus, such a matching will be R-stable. \end{proof}